How is my loved one cared for whilst in the hands of Finney Funeral Services?

-Embalming: is it necessary and who carries this out?
+Is embalming necessary and who carries this out?

 Should young children attend funerals?

 There are no set guidelines.
-Generally children, in the company of their parents and other family members, are comfortable participating in this family occasion and may even be curious.
+Generally, children, in the company of their parents and other family members, are comfortable participating in this family occasion and may even be curious.
 Use the funeral to help the child learn about the impact of death and the rituals we use to help us respond to bereavement.
 Children can often contribute creatively to a funeral, perhaps by placing a special flower on the coffin or casket, or reading or writing something that can be incorporated into the service.

 How soon after a cremation are the ashes available?